Dev546323/DSA/OOPS.md

 - Used to release resources or memory.

 # 6. Access Specifiers
-- `public`: Accessible from outside the class.
+- `public`: Accessible in the class and main function. accessible in derived class
 - `private`: Accessible only within the class.
-- `protected`: Accessible within the class and by derived classes.
+- `protected`: Accessible within the class and the derived class.

 # 7. Types of Inheritance
 - `Single Inheritance`: One derived class inherits from one base class.